-Generator built Project.
+Generator is building Project.
 Generator signed an interconnection agreement with Taxpayer that provides for the interconnection of Project with Taxpayer's grid.
 The interconnection agreement has an indefinite term.
 The interconnection agreement will continue until a mutually agreed termination date not to exceed the date on which Project ceases commercial operation.

 Generator built and owns a transmission line that runs from Project to Taxpayer's existing substation.
 Taxpayer built a new bay at its substation to accommodate the transmission line.
 Generator reimbursed Taxpayer for the cost of the new bay.

 Generator also reimbursed Taxpayer for the cost of new meters to measure the electricity from Project.
-Generator also reimbursed Taxpayer for the cost of numerous circuit breakers required for the continued safe and reliable operation of the grid when Generator interconnects.
 Taxpayer owns all the assets for which the cost reimbursements were made.